LuckyJimJD/Residency/_pages/about.md

 - Two individual conferences with the faculty supervisor;
 - Field supervisor and student evaluations;

-[^29b6a348]: Students who complete the requisite number of hours may request to end their residency field placement one week prior to the last day of classes for the term, but no earlier.
+_Note:_ Students who complete the requisite number of hours may request to end their residency field placement one week prior to the last day of classes for the term, but no earlier.
 To do so, you must give prior notice to, and obtain permission from, your site supervisor and faculty supervisor.

+### Grading

 This course will be graded on a pass/fail basis.
 The minimum requirements for a passing grade are as follows: